 “Our acquisitions have made sense to fill gaps, whether they are related to our portfolio, technology or a region,” Mr. Macciocchi said.
 “It has been a smart bolt-on strategy and it’s not done.
 There is a pipeline of other targets today.”

 Consumer trends Mr. Macciocchi sees having an outsize impact on the market include natural, clean label, clear label and plant-based protein.

-“We are rooted in natural and we are fixated on plant-based protein,” he said.
+“We are rooted in natural, and we are fixated on plant-based protein,” he said.

 Advancing the company’s position in plant-based protein, a new pea protein processing facility in Enderlin, N.D., is scheduled to come online in early 2019, according to the company.
 The complex also includes oilseed and edible bean processing facilities.
-In early November, ADM also announced the addition of Onavita algal DHA powder to its line of omega-3 solutions.
+In early November, ADM also announced the addition of Onavita algal DHA powder to its line of omega-3 fatty acid solutions.
 The powder may be used in such fortified food products as nutrition bars and powdered beverages and provide vegan and allergen-free labeling options.

 An additional benefit for ADM from the Wild Flavors acquisition is it gave the company a foothold in the nascent market for emerging beverage brands.

 “ADM was primarily serving the large C.P.G. beverage makers,” Mr. Macciocchi said.
-“If you look at the history of Wild there was a lot of work being done with start-up beverage companies.
+“If you look at the history of Wild, there was a lot of work being done with start-up beverage companies.
 By putting this all together it created a full range of solutions to serve the customer base.
 That is something that has continued to today.”